ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 # summary.py sheetupdate
 make summary per TRIP, DAY, WEEK, MONTH, YEAR with monitor.csv as input and write summary to Google Sheet

-*Note: additional python package(s) installation required that are not installed by default*
+*Note: additional python package(s) installation are required that are not installed by default, gspread is mandatory, see [requirements-gspread.txt](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/requirements-gspread.txt)*

 Usage:
 ```